fanny-cacilie/be-the-hero/README.md

   Application for ONGs in progress...

-  Application developed for studying purposes on the 11th "Semana Omnistack" promoted by [RocketSeat](https://rocketseat.com.br/).
+  Developed for studying purposes on the 11th "Semana Omnistack" promoted by [RocketSeat](https://rocketseat.com.br/) :rocket:
   </li>

   <br>